arnauddhaene/nidmd/README.md

 When the window appears, you should be greeted with a short description, an input setting choice, and a card with selection information and settings.

 Once you select a setting, the description is modified and instructs users how to proceed.
-Usually, files need to be added using the upload bar and setting need to be checked.
+Usually, files need to be added using the upload bar and selection settings need to be updated.
 When files are loaded and settings chosen, users can click on the`Run Decomposition` button and the visualization is launched.

 #### Analysis